Disclaimer

 A simple gross rental yield calculation involves dividing a property’s yearly rent by its price.
 Say you want to buy a buy-to-let property for £300,000, which will be rented out for £500 a week.
 You would divide £26,000 (£500 x 52 weeks) by £300,000, and times the result by 100.
 In this example, the gross yield is 8.6% (26,000 / 300,000 x 100 = 8.6%).

-To calculate a net rental yield, you’ll need to incorporate the annual costs of owning the property.
+To work out a net rental yield, you’ll need to incorporate the annual costs of owning the property.
 Typically, this could include a mortgage, insurances, upkeep and so on.
 You will need to take the annual rental income and subtract the annual costs.
 This will leave you with a net rental income.
 If we use the example above, this could be £26,000 – £6,000 (annual costs) = £20,000 net rental income.

 What is a good rental yield and how does London compare with the rest of the UK?